• Skip to primary navigation

 Drizzle extra olive oil and pomegranate molasses over it when serving.

-• Same as all salad recipes, use the freshest ingredients you can get for the best results.
+• Same as all salad recipes, Acili Ezme Salad relies on the flavor of fresh vegetables and herbs.
+It's important to use the freshest and highest quality ingredients you can find.

-• If using food processor to chop your vegetables, make sure you hand chop the cucumber and parsley.
-They will make the whole mixture watery when blitzed in a food processor.
+• If using a food processor to chop your vegetables, make sure you hand-chop the parsley as it will make the whole mixture watery when blitzed in a food processor.

 • Use freshly squeezed lemon juice, not bottled ones.